sagemath/trac_to_gh/Issue 2009.md

 # Issue 2009: crap -- networkx spkg in sage-2.10.1.rc3 contains a bunch of .svn directories

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2009

 Original creator: was